 I am a licensed psychologist practicing in Fort Collins, Colorado.
-I earned my PhD in Clinical Psychology from Binghamton University in August 2015.
-I have almost 7 years of clinical experience in a wide range of settings; including community mental health centers, hospitals, primary care practices, and residential care facilities.
+I earned my Ph.D. in Clinical Psychology from Binghamton University in August 2015.
+I have clinical experience in various settings, including community mental health centers, hospitals, primary care practices, and residential care facilities.
 I have also spent several years working in elementary school classrooms, both traditional and those for children with Autism Spectrum Disorders (ASD) and other developmental disorders.

 My passion is providing high-quality assessment and therapy services for children and adolescents.
-I am experienced in assessing for concerns commonly encountered in childhood, such as ASD, ADHD, mood disorders, anxiety disorders, behavioral problems, and learning disorders.
-I am a firm believer that assessment not only informs treatment, but can function as a kind of treatment in and of itself.
-Through assessment, we take issues that can often feel overwhelming and vague, and provide both a framework for understanding and a path for moving forward.
+I have experience assessing concerns commonly encountered in childhood, such as ASD, ADHD, mood disorders, anxiety disorders, behavioral problems, and learning disorders.
+I believe that assessment not only informs treatment but can function as a kind of treatment in and of itself.
+Through assessment, we take issues that can often feel overwhelming and vague and provide both a framework for understanding and a path for moving forward.
 I realize that testing can be a stressful proposition for children and families.
 To help lower stress during testing, I always try to take a thoughtful and warm approach during the experience, as we work together to identify concerns and create a plan for addressing them.